alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 ```js
 'container in collection' = @ .'parameter of command'
 ```
 This means access the parameter node, lookup the specified value (inserted in the form by the user) and copy it to the container of the collection.
-The symbol ***@*** is used here to tell the compiler a given path is within the command definition.
+The keyword ***@*** is used here to tell the compiler a given path is within the command definition.
 Otherwise the compiler will consider these paths as within `root`.
-As an experiment to show you how the compiler responds without this symbol, remove the @ in this line: `'Order' = @ .'Provide an order number'` and build the model.
+As an experiment to show you how the compiler responds without this keyword, remove the @ in this line: `'Order' = @ .'Provide an order number'` and build the model.
 The compiler will throw an error telling you it can't find `Provide an order numer` in 'attributes' and will show what it does find in 'attributes', in this case `root`.

 Additionally, we see two new key words: ***switch*** and ***walk***.
 Let's discuss switch:
 ```js